Back-to-Africa movement: Background

-The new freed slave problem
+The emergence of the back-to-Africa movement

 Much of the African-American population was freed people seeking opportunity.
 Many Southern freed blacks migrated to the industrial North to seek employment, while others moved to surrounding Southern states.
-No one anywhere wanted them; they were seen as foreigners who, by working for less, took jobs from citizens.
+No one anywhere wanted them; they were seen as perpetual foreigners who, by working for less, took jobs from citizens.
 Whites were not used to sharing space with blacks in a context outside of chattel slavery.
 Many did not believe that free blacks had a place in America.

 In the North, many whites believed that blacks could not achieve equality in the United States and therefore pushed for their emigration to Africa, even though most had been born in the U.S. and had never seen Africa.

 Such sentiment was not exclusive to Northerners.
 One proponent of the colonization movement, Solomon Parker of Hampshire County, Virginia, was quoted as having said: "I am not willing that the Man or any of my Blacks shall ever be freed to remain in the United States....
 Am opposed to slavery and also opposed to freeing blacks to stay in our Country and do sincerely hope that the time is approaching when our Land shall be rid of them."

 Riots swept the free states in waves, usually in urban areas where there had been recent immigration of blacks from the South.
 The height of these riots was in 1819, with 25 riots recorded, resulting in many injuries and fatalities, although riots continued up through the 1830s (see anti-abolitionism in the North).
 The back-to-Africa movement was seen as the solution to these problems by both groups, with more support from the white population than the black population.
-Blacks often viewed the project with skepticism, particularly among the middle-class, who feared that the Colonization movement was a ploy to deport freed African Americans to restrict their efforts against slavery.
+Blacks often viewed the project with skepticism, particularly among the middle class, who feared that the Colonization movement was a ploy to deport freed African Americans to restrict their efforts against slavery.
 Shortly after the foundation of the American Colonization Society, 3,000 free blacks gathered in a church in Philadelphia and issued forth a declaration stating that they "will never separate ourselves voluntarily from the slave population of the country."
 Similarly, black leaders, such as James Forten, who had previously supported the Colonization Movement, changed their minds as a result of widespread black resistance to the idea.

 Religious motivations for colonization

 Following the Great Awakening, in which America was swept by a wave of religious fervor, many enslaved African Americans converted to Christianity.
 At the same time, many religious people in America struggled to reconcile slavery with their beliefs.

-In the 19th century, many religious Americans found it difficult to continue supporting the enslavement of their brothers in Christ, especially amongst the Quakers.
-Two examples of such Christians are Reverend Moses Tichnell and Reverend Samuel R. Houston, who freed slaves and sent them to Liberia in 1855 and 1856 respectively.
+Quakers in particular found difficulty in continued support for the enslavement of their brothers in Christ.
+For example, Reverend Moses Tichnell and Reverend Samuel R. Houston freed slaves and sent them to Liberia in 1855 and 1856, respectively.
 These two men, believing that they were morally obligated to finance such voyages, played an important role in the colonization movement.